turingschool/try-turing/popup-oop/index.md

 Disclaimer: We won't become experts in Ruby or Object-Oriented Programming today.
 And you may leave with more questions than answers!
 <br><br>

+## Zoom Tools and Introductions
+- Reactions - Raise your hand if a friend or family member recommended Turing to you!
+- Chat - Are you an early bird or a night owl?
+- Intros - name, pronouns, location, why you are here!

+Want to get my attention during the workshop?
+Raise your hand, type your question in the chat, or just come off mute and ask!

 ## Programming Concepts We Will Use